dojonorth/fun-basics-dojo/README.md

 * How the functor applies the function will vary depending on the context.
 Consider the familiar examples include List and Option.

 ## 3. Monads
-Monads have a semi-mythical status in computing.
-They change your mind in such a way that once you understand monads, you become incapable of explaining monads.
-Well hopefully I'm just 99% of the way to understanding them as I think there's not actually that much to the concept.
+> "A monad is just a monoid in the category of endofunctors, what's the probleⅿ?"

+And people wonder why this stuff is considered inacessible.
+Anyhow, monads have a semi-mythical status in computing, in particular for being hard to understand.
+During the course of researching this dojo I read a few posts by people freaking out that it was impossible to understand them without a total grasp of the underlying maths.
+I'm going to try anyway...

-As [has been pointed out](https://bartoszmilewski.com/2016/11/21/monads-programmers-definition/) people end to overestimate their complexity, as they confuse the myriad of applications with the concept itself.
+As [has been pointed out](https://bartoszmilewski.com/2016/11/21/monads-programmers-definition/) people end to overestimate their complexity, as they conflate the myriad of applications with the concept itself.
-A good analogy I read compared them to Duct tape: If you tried to describe duct tape in terms of it's applications then you might say things along the lines of:
+A good analogy I read compared them to duct tape: If you tried to describe duct tape in terms of it's applications then you might say things along the lines of:
 * "It covers holes in tents"
 * "You can make a [wallets out of it](http://www.wikihow.com/Make-a-Duct-Tape-Wallet)"
 * "It can fix ducts"
 If you just had it described to you in those terms i.e. what it does, then you'd have no clue what it did.
 Whereas the underlying description of it is pretty simple: it's a waterproof, resilient tape that binds things together; not unlike monads (well, apart from the waterproof tape part...).
-TODO: Include some amusing duct tape uses.

 Just like how a functor boiled down to something that has a map operation on it, a monad is a type constructor that has two distinct operations on it:
 * **Pure -** a method that takes a value of a plain type and puts it into a monad creating a monadic value.
 This is effectively the monad constructor.
 It goes by many aliases across the programming world: return in Haskell, unit in Scala, sometimes pure elsewhere, occasionally zero